Metal 3D Printing Materials using Direct Metal Laser Sintering (DMLS) technology

 First of all a roller will apply a layer of metal powder, then the laser will sinter the powder according to the 3D file and the build platform will get down before applying a new layer of powder...
 The process will be repeated until the desired part is created.
 Once it's finished, the metal part needs to cool down before being extracted.
 If the metal part needed supports, these supports will then be removed manually.

 DMLS 3D Printers

-DMLS was developed by the German company EOS, wich also our first SLS 3D printers provider.
-The first DMLS machines, the EOSINT M 250, was launched in 1995.
+DMLS was developed by the German company EOS, which is also our first SLS 3D printers' provider.
+The first DMLS machine, the EOSINT M 250, was launched in 1995.
 EOS were also the first to commercialise a DMLS process for titanium.
-The DMLS 3D printers we use are the EOS M280 and M290 .
+The DMLS 3D printers we use are the EOS M280 and M290.
 Here's a complete list of EOS DMLS systems:

 - The EOS M100 is the an entry level model for industrial 3D printing.

 - The EOS M400 can 3D print metal parts at an industrial scale, with its building volume of 400x400x400 mm.

 - The PRECIOUS M080 allows the additive manufacturing of precious metal products, typically for jewellery and watchmaking.

 - The EOS M280 (which we use) enables the additive manufacturing of metal products directly from CAD data.